Mount Pisgah State Park

 The park offers a variety of educational programs for the general public.
 Visitors can enjoy:

 During the summer months, youth ages 4 to 13 are invited to participate in

 - Hide ‘n Seekers

 During the spring and fall, programming shifts from interpretation for the general public to environmental education for school groups.
 The park serves as an outdoor classroom for area schools.

 Students participate in hands-on environmental education activities to further their awareness and understanding of the natural world.
 Reservations must be made in advance.

-For additional information about any programs provided by Mt.
-Pisgah State Park, contact the park office.
+For additional information about any programs provided by Mount Pisgah State Park, contact the park office.